 Here are some of the most common sources of passive income.

-Interest Income: Interest is a most basic form of passive income.
-Interest earned on savings account balances, fixed deposits, or bonds is a relatively risk free source of passive income.
+Interest is a most basic form of passive income.
+It is earned on savings account balances, fixed deposits, or bonds is a relatively risk free source of passive income.
 However, do note that interest rates hardy keep apace with inflation, so it will be difficult for you to grow your capital in this way.

 In discussing the advantages of investing, however one should never overlook the issue of risk, which is integral part of investing.
 There is always the very real possibility of loss, as markets can be volatile and prices will go up and down.
 A diversified portfolio will help to mitigate this.